-Once your Cash App account is set up, you can request a Cash Card.
+Once your Cash App account is set up, you can request a Cash Card if you prefer.
 This Cash App card is a free debit card that works wherever Visa is accepted.
-Any purchases you put on your Cash Card get withdrawn from your Cash App balance (or, if you do not have enough money in your balance, your linked bank account) — and Cash App’s Boost program allows you to earn rewards on everyday purchases, including $1 off coffee shop visits.
+Any purchases you put on your Cash Card get withdrawn from your Cash App balance (or if you do not have enough money in your balance, your linked bank account)—and Cash App’s Boost program allows you to earn rewards on everyday purchases, including $1 off coffee shop visits.

-- Cash App charges a 3% fee if you use a credit card to send money, but making payments with a debit card or bank account is free.
+Cash App charges a 3 percent fee if you use a credit card to send money, but making payments with a debit card or bank account is free.

-- Cash App also charges a 1.5% fee if you request an Instant Transfer of funds from your Cash App account to your linked debit card.
+Cash App also charges a 1.5 percent fee if you request an Instant Transfer of funds from your Cash App account to your linked debit card.
 If you request to transfer money to a bank account, the transfer is free — however, you must wait 1-3 business days for the transaction to process.